 Let‘s face it – all dog foods are not created equal, and some are healthier and much better for your dog than others.
-Here are five things you should look for in high-quality dog food when the almighty “What should I feed my dog?” question comes up:
+Ever wondered what is the best diet for dogs?
+It's a complicated question and as science and technology advances, the answer to this question rapidly changes.
+Here are five things you should look for in high-quality dog food when the almighty “What should I feed my dog?” question comes up.
+The best dog food should be:

-Dogs are individuals and have different nutritional needs depending on their age, breed, gender, weight, physical activity, and reproduction status (whether they’re castrated, pregnant or lactating).
-Ideally, dogs should receive a specific daily food ration that caters to those needs, including:
+Dogs are individuals and have different nutritional needs depending on their age, breed, gender, weight, physical activity, and reproduction status (whether they’re castrated, pregnant or lactating)1.
+Ideally, the best dog food should allow dogs to receive a specific daily food ration that caters to those needs, including:

-The final food mix for your dog MUST contain all the required nutrients, such as energy (carbohydrates and oils), vitamins (A, D, E and Bs), macro minerals (such as calcium and phosphorus ) and micro minerals (including iron, selenium, and copper, among others), essential fatty acids (from animal fats and plant oils), proteins and amino acids (from human-grade animal-derived proteins and amino acids).
+The final dog food recipe MUST contain all the required nutrients, such as energy (carbohydrates and oils), vitamins (A, D, E and Bs), macro minerals (such as calcium and phosphorus ) and micro minerals (including iron, selenium, and copper, among others), essential fatty acids (from animal fats and plant oils), proteins and amino acids (from human-grade animal-derived proteins and amino acids).
 These nutrients must be provided in the correct quantities that aren‘t too high or too low for your dog‘s needs.

 Certain nutrients negatively interact with one another, so they must be provided in the right quantity, so all are appropriately absorbed.
 For example, if the food is high in calcium, the dog will also need to consume higher levels of iron, zinc, manganese and copper to meet all his nutritional requirements.
 On the other hand, too much iron, zinc, manganese and copper can impair absorption of other trace elements like selenium.